 Ten of the Best - your guide to entertainment in Notts over the coming weeks

-1 The Rocky Horror Show, Theatre Royal, Nottingham, Monday August 4 to Saturday August 9
+1 The Rocky Horror Show, Theatre Royal, Nottingham, until Saturday August 9

 Australian superstar Jason Donovan comes to Nottingham in Richard O’Brien’s legendary rock ‘n’ roll musical.
 Having been seen by over 35 million theatregoers, The Rocky Horror Show is the story of two squeaky clean college kids – Brad and his fiancée Janet.
 When by a twist of fate, their car breaks down outside a creepy mansion whilst on their way to visit their former college professor, they meet the charismatic Dr Frank-N-Furter.
 It is an adventure they’ll never forget, filled with fun, frolics, frocks, and frivolity.
 The score includes Sweet Transvestite, Dammit Janet, and of course, the pelvic-thrusting showstopping Time Warp.
 Donovan – who has enjoyed an illustrious career on stage since rising to fame in Neighbours in the 1980s – reprises his role as Frank-N-Furter.
 Visit trch.co.uk or call 0115 989 5555 to book.

-2 Binks Yard Film Club: Pretty Woman, Binks Yard Terrace, Nottingham, Wednesday August 6
+2 Binks Yard Film Club: The Bodyguard, Binks Yard, Nottingham, August 13

-A new season of films on the largest outdoor screen in the East Midlands begins with this classic 1990 romantic comedy starring Richard Gere and Julia Roberts.
+In her film debut, Whitney Houston plays Rachel Marron, a pop music superstar.
+It seems that one of her fans is stalking her and has threatened to kill her, so Frank Farmer (Kevin Costner), a professional bodyguard and former Secret Service agent, is hired to protect her.
+The Binks Yard Terrace is home to the largest outdoor screen in the East Midlands.
 Visit binksyard.com to book.

 3 Gloworm festival, Thoresby Park, Friday August 8 to Sunday August 10